Master of Fine Arts

 Push boundaries – starting with your own.

-Through a research-based studio curriculum, our MFA program emphasizes advanced individual studio practice, creative collaboration, mentorships, and rigorous academic discourse.
-During the program, you'll join a vibrant and supportive community committed to making art that shapes our global society and collective future.
-The MFA is a two-year program with a third-year option.
+Through a studio-based curriculum, our MFA program emphasizes advanced interdisciplinary practice, creative collaboration, mentorships, and rigorous academic discourse.
+During this two-year program, you'll join a vibrant and supportive community committed to making art that shapes our global society and collective future.

 As an MFA student, you'll develop your studio practice by contemplating your work across disciplines.
 You’ll work closely with faculty and staff to develop a personalized studio curriculum, and will have access to resources across Tufts.